TROYTRON/bahhugss/docs/Initial Nation Stats Changelog.md

   - Opens up more possibilities for conflicts with Russia and in the Arctic.
   - NOTE: New regions will require revising available resources.
 - Northern Africa re-work:
+  - Rationale:
+    - Countries with such absurdly tiny GDP and population are unlikely to be very interesting to play with.
+    - However, Africa is geographically very large, which is important to account for when the Antagonists arrive.
+    - Old colonial borders are less likely to survive the massive societal disruptions of Impact.
+    - Merging groups of geographically-contiguous small states together is a well-established TI conceit.
   - Egypt and Libya to be merged into one nation consisting of 3 regions: Egyptian Upper Nile rump state (New Cairo / Aswan region), Cyrenaica peninsula and desert (Benghazi / Tobruk / Al Bayda region), Tripolitania (Tripoli region).
     - Geographically very large, but very small population, especially in former Libya (exact numbers TBD by Atashkada).
     - Politically about as relevant as Greece in this scenario, which is already merged into Southern Balkans.